syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 {% endhighlight %}

 ## Hue

 Hue is used to changes the overall color tone of the image by shifting the color spectrum.
-The value of hue effect ranges from -1 to 1.
+The value of hue effect ranges from -1 to 1 and the default value is 0.

 {% highlight C# %}